khanhtran-cse/lenovo-ideapad-l340-hackintosh/README.md

 Some reason prevented trackpad work, so I have tried changed some code snippet of VoodooI2C.kext.
 So you can use ```my custom VoodooI2C.kext``` + VoodooI2CHID.kext/VoodooI2CSynaptics.kext depend on your trackpad is Synaptics or ELAN.
 VoodooI2CHID.kext/VoodooI2CSynaptics.kext you can find at [Release page](https://github.com/alexandred/VoodooI2C/releases) of VoodooI2C

 1. To make trackpad work, you should patch GPIO patch in VoodooI2C Guide.
+You can find Instruction [here](https://voodooi2c.github.io/#Installation/Installation)

 2. After patch this, you can copy and patse my VoodooI2C kext (VoodooI2C.kext and VoodooI2CSynaptic.kext) to clover (or /L/E).
 If your trackpad is ELAN, you must replace VoodooI2CSynaptics.kext with VoodooI2CHID.kext.